Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Needs Guild/Needs Guild.md

 ### owner

-A need has two owners: the stakeholder and the fulfillment team.
+A need has two owners: the spokesperson and the fulfillment team.
 Anyone or any team can select a need, promising to fulfill it.
 A need can be worked on in a variety of ways.
 It can be assessed for (and committed according to) time and broken down into sub-needs, resources, and milestones.
 Progress, designs, decisions, and other activities can be reported within a need.
 Each of these will be date stamped, including duration.

 ### tasks